TomCrypto/Ordo/ordo/readme.txt

-hash -> for hashing modes of operation (MD5/MD, Skein/UBI, etc...) auth -> for authentication-only modes of operation (HMAC, VMAC, etc...) encauth -> for encryption+authentication modes (GCM, CCM, etc...)
+hash -> for hashing modes of operation (MD5/MD, Skein/UBI, etc...) auth -> for authentication-only modes of operation (HMAC, VMAC, etc...) encauth -> for encryption+authentication modes (GCM, CCM, etc...) random -> for pseudorandom number generation (using the OS-provided CSPRNG)

 This way every part of the library is cleanly separated yet can share cryptographic code.
 It is not clear yet how much abstraction can be obtained from each individual section of the library - for "encrypt" the abstraction level is very high as block cipher modes of operation are quite modular, but for "hash" for instance it will be much lower by the very nature of how hash functions are designed.